d3rp/clima/README.md

     export <field> = <value>

 ### Password unwrapping/decryption with pass

+ If gnugpg(2) is installed, clima can leverage it to decrypt secrets on-the-fly.

- Note: Currently this works only for gpg-keys without password.
-It's not ideal, but it's better than plain text `.env` files ;)
+ Note: Currently this works most conveniently with gpg-keys without a password.
+Gpg handles the password prompts which might fail on some platforms or configurations.

  Note 2: Leading and trailing whitespace (including `\n` linefeeds) are stripped, when decrypted.

- [pass](https://passwordstore.org) can be used to store passwords as gpg encrypted files under the home directory.
+ [pass](https://passwordstore.org) (not required) can be used to store passwords as gpg encrypted files under the home directory.
 Clima uses the default path of ~/.password-store and the files found within.
 It will then match the arguments with the stored passwords, for example: